Ndiatenda/MSc-Computer-Science-Research-Project/README.md

 # MSc-Computer-Science-Research-Project
-The research project I am conducting as part of the requirements for my Master of Science degree at the University of the Witwatersrand.
+The research project I am conducting as the main requirement for my Master of Science degree at the University of the Witwatersrand.